-Communicating clearly how you would like your tribe to help is important.
-And remember, you are giving people who care about you an opportunity to feel good about how they’re spending their time.
-So the more clear you are about what you need, the more accurately they will be able to meet those needs, and the better it will feel for all of you.
+The more clear you are about what you need, the more accurately your tribe will be able to meet those needs, and the better it will feel for all of you.

 But, figuring out what your needs will be, when you’ve never gone through something before, can be a challenge.
-So here are some ideas of things that many new mamas need help with:
+Here are some ideas of things that many new Mamas need help with:

-- Finding time for self care– Most of us tend to put baby’s needs before our own.
-It’s nice to have help from someone who can simply hold and soothe your baby while you shower, go to the bathroom, take a bath, do a vaginal steam or sitz bath, sit with a pad sickle/nipple sickles, or just plain eat with two hands.
+- Finding time for self care—Most of us tend to put baby’s needs before our own.
+It’s nice to have help from someone who can simply hold and soothe your baby while you shower, go to the bathroom, take a bath, do a vaginal steam or sitz bath, sit with a pad-sicle/nipple-sicles, or just plain eat with two hands.

-- Body care– Postpartum aches and pains can be effectively treated with massage, chiropractic, acupuncture, and physical therapy.
+- Body care—Postpartum aches and pains can be effectively treated with massage, chiropractic, acupuncture, and physical therapy.
 Self-massage and postpartum specific exercises can also be helpful.
 Finding the time to get away and do those things can be a challenge.
-So having someone that you trust available to take care of your infant, while you take care of yourself, is important.
+It is important to have someone that you trust available to take care of your infant, while you take care of yourself.

 Once you’ve figured that all out, it’s time to let your tribe know that they are wanted, and how you would like them to help.
 The more they understand about what kind of support you need, and when you need it, the better they will be able to serve you.
 Asking for these types of help and organizing it can feel overwhelming, but there are some great resources out there that can help you gather and organize your village of support!